TatyanaA90/learning-another-language-js-fundamentals/README.md

 ## Activity Directions

-Examine the commented Python code in `src/index.py`.
-Write equivalent JavaScript code in `src/index.js` to accomplish the same tasks.
+Examine the commented Python code in `src/index.js` and write equivalent JavaScript code to accomplish the same tasks.